📍Near Benson, Oxfordshire

 Do you offer grades?

 I'm happy to offer grades if that's something you're interested in (100% pass rate) - but it's important to understand that grades are to music what paint by numbers is to art.
-They're an exercise in following instructions, not thinking for yourself.
+The result is nice, but the process doesn't really teach you much.

 That's not to say you shouldn't take grade exams - you may need the qualification for something in particular.
 But if you don't, I recommend focusing on real playing instead.

 Do you teach advanced lessons?

 Absolutely.
 I have a number of advanced students that come for guidance on technique, practice plans, style development and more.